People Are Going To The ER For Pubic Hair Grooming-Related Injuries

 Advertisement

 Alarmingly, 1.4% of the injuries were severe enough that they required medical attention, but the vast majority were minor, as in the case of wax and razor burns, ingrown hairs, and irritation.
 But a previous study observed an estimated 11,704 emergency department visits for these types of injuries between 2002 and 2010, with 83% of them caused by a razor.
-(This is according to the National Electronic Injury Surveillance System, which collects data from patients with “consumer product-related” complaints.
-Corporate America is weird.)
+(This is according to the National Electronic Injury Surveillance System, which collects data from patients with “consumer product-related” complaints).

 The results of the study, while illuminating, should not come as a shock to anybody who’s ever trimmed their own hedges.
 There are so very many things that could go wrong — a slip of the hand, a dull razor, wax that’s just a few degrees too hot.
 May we all be more mindful of what we’re doing down there, lest we become part of the unfortunate 1.4% who have found themselves in the ER for their mistakes.
 We can't even imagine the discharge forms in those scenarios.